hadeel-alanazi/food-match/README.md

 # foodMatch website

-This web application provides personalized food suggestions based on user preferences and allergies.
+This website provides personalized food suggestions based on user preferences and allergies.
 It allows users to manage their dietary profiles and receive curated food recommendations .

 ---